RaghavKachhawaha9/javascript_beginner/README.md

 ## Installation
 To use the code in this repository, you need to have Node.js installed on your system.
 Follow the steps below to set up the project:

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine using 'git clone https://github.com/RaghavKachhawaha9/javascript_beginner.git'
 2. Navigate to the project directory.

 Note: If you don't have Node.js installed, you can download it from the official website: [Node.js](https://nodejs.org/en/download)